 She holds a BFA in ceramic sculpture, and an MSc in Wildlife Health from the University of Edinburgh, United Kingdom.
 Her work focuses mainly on the effects humans have on population declines of endangered species.
 The work also champions women and children in society.

 Arrieta's work has been shown widely throughout the United States as well as the United Kingdom.
 She has exhibited in several museums, such as the Cornell Museum of Art, The NSU Art Museum Fort Lauderdale, The Boca Raton Museum and the Museum of Fine Art Tallahassee.
 She has had several solo exhibitions, including the Art & Cultural Center Hollywood and Palm Beach State College.
 Arrieta’s awards include the coveted South Florida Cultural Consortium Fellowship Grant and the Hector Ubertalli Award for the Visual Arts.
 She has served on several public art committees, ran a University exhibition program, and is the founding Director of the International Humanities Project Curatorial Lab.
 Her main art studio is located in Palm Beach, FL., with a summer studio residency in Yonkers, N.Y.

 BFA Ceramic Sculpture Florida Atlantic University

-MSc Wildlife and Ecosystems Health University of Edinburgh, U.K.
+MSc Wildlife Health University of Edinburgh, U.K.

-ESSAY ABOUT RECENT WORK:
+ESSAYs ABOUT RECENT WORK: